YOUR SOURCE OF REFERENCE FOR OLYMPIC KNOWLEDGE

 University professors and researchers are invited to be part of our academic community.
 To join, email us with a brief description of your academic status and your full contact details.
 Once registered, you will receive our quarterly academic e-newsletter and other updates concerning Olympic studies initiatives.

-Visit the Olympic Studies Centre in Lausanne
+The origins of the Olympic Studies Centre

 To aid the progress of Coubertin’s work, the aim of the IOC Olympic Studies Centre is to preserve and share the history of the Olympic Movement to enrich the future of Olympism.